Student Initiated Programs in New Zealand

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are a few of many SIP program providers that offer programs in New Zealand.
 Students may find other program providers on this list offering programs that better fit their needs.
-The KU Office of Study Abroad does not endorse any particular program provider.
+Study Abroad & Global Engagement does not endorse any particular program provider.

 Summer Program Options in New Zealand

 *Note: Due to concerns for student and faculty safety, the University of Kansas does not sponsor study abroad at locations where a U.S. State Department Travel Warning has been issued.
 See the http://travel.state.gov/content/travel/english.html for a list of countries currently under a Travel Warning.

 It is entirely the student's responsibility to monitor deadlines and application procedures for the non-KU program.
 In addition, students must complete the Study Abroad & Global Engagement SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.